HOW TO GET PUBLISHED DAY

-If you’re feeling disconnected and less creative during these difficult times, we have a solution which might help?
-We are thrilled to announce our online How To Get Published day and have a great line up of publishing professionals to impart their knowledge of the industry to you and keep you motivated and entertained.
+If you were feeling disconnected and less creative during these difficult times, we had a solution which might have helped.
+We were thrilled to announce our online How To Get Published day and had a great line up of publishing professionals to impart their knowledge of the industry to you and keep you motivated and entertained.

-Whether you want to know how to perfect your submission package, how an agent or editor works with an author, how picture book authors and illustrators are matched, how a digital publisher works, which genres sit inside commercial fiction, how the rights to your book are managed, or how to lift the veil on your own creativity, then we have all the right guests for you.
-If you’re serious about how to get published, step this way…
+Whether you want to know how to perfect your submission package, how an agent or editor works with an author, how picture book authors and illustrators are matched, how a digital publisher works, which genres sit inside commercial fiction, how the rights to your book are managed, or how to lift the veil on your own creativity, then we had all the right guests for you.

 LITERARY AGENT AT GREENE AND HEATON

 Laura Williams joined Greene & Heaton as an agent in 2018.
 She worked at Peters Fraser and Dunlop from 2011, after completing a degree in Classics at Oxford.
 She is actively building a fiction list and a small non-fiction list.
 She is currently looking for literary fiction, edgy commercial fiction, psychological thrillers and high-concept contemporary young adult, as well as narrative non-fiction of all types.
 Her taste is quite dark, and she loves gothic, ghost stories, horror and anything sinister.
 She also loves books that make her cry, from big love stories to intense family dramas.
 Laura regularly takes part in our #Agent121 online feedback sessions.